 Issan Tommy Dorsey, born in 1933, grew up on the West Coast, dropped out of college, and joined the Navy.
-During the Korean War, he was dischargedfor homosexuality.
+During the Korean War, he was discharged for homosexuality.
 Back home, after trying a few “straight” jobs, Dorsey eventually found work in a nightclub as a waiter, a host, and finally as a performer in the drag revue.
 He spent years running the streets as a drug-addicted, alcoholic female impersonator and prostitute.
 Back in San Francisco in the sixties, Dorsey received his first instruction in meditation from Shunryu Suzuki Roshi.
 After that encounter, Dorsey practiced with such steadiness that his teacher named him” one mountain,” Is-san.
 Two decades later, Dorsey became a Zen master himself, acting as abbot of One Mountain Temple, also known as Hartford Street Zen Center in San Francisco.
 Living in the midst of an epidemic, he began to bring homeless people with AIDS into the temple to care for them.
 This eventually blossomed into MAITRI hospice, located in the building next to the temple.
 Issan himself died from AIDS in 1990.
-The following excerpts are from Street Zen: The Life and Work of Issan Dorsey, by Tensho David Schneider, forthcoming from Shambhala Publications this fall.
+The following excerpts are from Street Zen: The Life and Work of Issan Dorsey, by Tensho David Schneider, published by Shambhala Publications.

 WHATEVER BAD HABITS Tommy Dorsey had, the creature with the stage name Tommy Dee had worse.
 By changing his name, Tommy slipped the last and most binding loop of authority, his family.
 Tommy Dee came from nowhere, answered to no one.
 Unmoored, he had permission to go in any direction, and he went for more drugs.
 His habit, he said,